xuyenvuong/pi4-pos-setup/docs/PoSWithdrawal.md

 <div id="offlineSafe"></div>

 ## 3. Offline Process on Virtual Machine
-<r>WARNING</r>: <o>_This is the safest method, but it's complex.
+<span style="color:red">WARNING</span>: <span style="color:orange">_This is the safest method, but it's complex.
 You will spin up a temporary offline `virtual machine`, then review the data before submit it to the network.
-The `virtual machine` will be discard for any potential data leaks to the network._<o>
+The `virtual machine` will be discard for any potential data leaks to the network._<span style="color:orange">

 ![Offline Method](https://raw.githubusercontent.com/wealdtech/ethdo/master/docs/images/credentials-change-offline.png)